US STOCKS-Wall St edges higher after Fed holds steady on rates

 Tech, which has led the market’s rise this year, closed up 0.1 percent for its fifth straight session of gains.

-After the market closed, Facebook shares were down 1.7 percent in volatile trading after the social media company’s quarterly report.
+After the market closed, Facebook shares rose in volatile trading after the social media company’s quarterly report.

 Investors had all but ruled out a move at the U.S. central bank’s policy meeting this week with attention focused on who will be in charge of monetary policy at the end of Fed Chair Janet Yellen’s first term in February 2018.